-Daylight: The best source of infrared lighting is natural daylight.
-Sunlight has plenty of infrared light, about as much as visible light, and easily illuminates your subject for infrared photography.
+Across each spectrum (UV, visible, and IR), the best light source is unpretending daylight.
+Sunlight has plenty of infrared light — about as much as visible light — and effortlessly illuminates your subject for IR photography.

-Incandescent and Halogen Lights: Incandescent lighting will produce sufficient infrared light for indoor shooting.
-If you need to shoot indoors, you should check that there is incandescent or halogen lighting available.
-Incandescent lighting will use a WB setting close to what would be set outdoors for infrared.
+Incandescent lighting will produce sufficient infrared light for indoor shooting.
+If you need to shoot indoors, you should check that incandescent or halogen lighting is available.
+Incandescent lighting will use a white balance setting close to what would be set outdoors for IR.

-Camera Flash: Camera flashes emit infrared as well as visible light when they fire, so they can be used for normally for infrared flash photography.
-It is possible to cover the flash with an IR filter to get rid of the visible portion of the flash and have a dedicated IR flash.
-For this kind of modification, it is important to use a glass filter, not a gel filter, as the gel filter may melt from the heat of the flash.
-When modified like this, the flash will still be visible as a red glow when looking at the camera, but is generally non obtrusive.
-Some flashes will not keep the white balance from the camera while others will.
-See Flash WB article for details.
+All camera flashes emit infrared and visible light when they fire, so they can be used for IR flash photography.
+It is possible to cover the flash with an IR filter to eliminate the visible portion and have a dedicated infrared flash.
+We’ve built a multi-spectral flash that incorporates this.
+When modified like this, the flash will still be visible as a red glow when looking at the camera but is generally non-obtrusive.
+Some flashes will not keep the white balance from the camera, while others will.

-Fluorescent lighting: Fluorescent lighting is optimized for energy efficiency.
-Part of how this is accomplished is by limiting the emission of these lights to only the visible spectrum.
+Fluorescent lighting is optimized for energy efficiency.
+This is partly done by limiting the emission of these lights to only the visible spectrum.
 As such, these lights have only a very faint IR emission and are not adequate for infrared photography.
-This is true of both CFL type bulbs and larger tube style fluorescent bulbs.
-If shooting indoors, it is important to make sure that there is a source of incandescent lighting otherwise there will be insufficient light from just fluorescent lights.
+This is true of both CFL-type bulbs and larger tube-style fluorescent bulbs.
+If shooting indoors, it is important to make sure that there is a source of incandescent lighting; otherwise, there will not be enough light from just the fluorescents.

-Household LED lighting: Since LEDs emit around a single wavelength, visible LED lighting is completely useless for infrared.
-Newer LED lightbulbs, for example, will then not work at all for infrared photography.
+Since LEDs emit around a single wavelength, visible LED lighting is useless for infrared.
+Newer LED lightbulbs, for example, will not work for infrared photography.